-- University

-- Faculty

-- Centre-specific

-- Can also subscribe to notifications from other universities / organisations

-- Can set notifications via Research Professional (?)
+- University - Faculty - Centre-specific (e.g. Brain and Mind Centre, Charles Perkins Centre) - Can also subscribe to notifications from other universities / organisations - Can set notifications via Research Professional (?)

-11. Have the most relevant information for opportunities close at hand
+12. Keep the most relevant information for opportunities close at hand

 For example, you may find it useful to maintain a spreadsheet with: